federico123579/Forecaster/README.md

 # Forecaster

-A trading software that use a mean reversion algorithm to predict trend in regolar time spans and make transaction to Trading212 broker service using the Trading212 APIs (that I've made before).
+A trading software that uses various algorithms to predict trend in regolar time spans and make transaction to Trading212 broker service using the Trading212 APIs (that I've made before).
+In other branches it uses XTBApi (another api built by me) and different algorithm tested with Foreanalyser. **There's a lot of work to do here, if you like you can help me build this.
+Contact me at federico123579@gmail.com.**

 ## Behavior

 ### Algorithm

-The algorithm used is the Mean Reversion with this formula:
+One of the many algorithms I used is the Mean Reversion with this formula:

 <p align="center">
   <img src="./static/formula-1.png" alt="Forecaster Logo">